decretist/Dissertation/Chapter3/chapter3.markdown

 connection with the 1143 court case: "Recently, Gundula Grebner uncovered more evidence that would confirm Gratian's presence in a Venetian courtroom and change Noonan's plausible to certain."
-Pennington, “The Biography of Gratian, the Father of Canon Law”, 387.
+Pennington, “The Biography of Gratian, the Father of Canon Law,” 387.

 [33] Noonan, “Gratian Slept Here,” 171.